vamsikumargudala/GUI-on-Docker/README.md

-# GUI Container on Docker
+#  Graphical user interface (GUI) Container on Docker

 ## Task Description 📄
 This task involves launching a container on Docker in GUI mode and running GUI software within the container.
 Specifically, I will demonstrate running applications like Firefox and Jupyter Notebook inside a Docker container.